Library Postcards: Civic Pride in a Lost America.

 (R) W.C.
 Pine Co. card with strange white blotch above the steps, and an unusual typescript caption.

 This is the only Illinois Carnegie library building I know of which was

 On their recently upgraded web site, Flora Public Library titles this page, 'A Brief History of the Flora Public Library.'

 Read the rules section.
 I like 7 - 10 the best.

 1901 Carnegie grant.
 Replaced in 2004.
-Still in limbo.
+Still in limbo, but there has been debate about reusing the Carnegie building as the city hall.
 The library's featured photo of the new building looks like Ed Ruscha had a hand in it.

 |John Cook, Freeport historian, lists libraries built by Patton and Miller, including Carnegie Libraries in Belvidere (Ida Public), Polo (Buffalo Twp.), Freeport, and Warren.
 The Freeport Library was the oldest Carnegie library still in use in Illinois at the time it was replaced.|

 |The German card (R) appears to have been made by the same printer who published the Decatur card and several others on these pages.|